 How To Get To Meteora Greece From Athens

-I’ve been there in the beginning of June.
-It was a rainy day, which was rather daunting for the photos (if you want to see a photo taken on a sunny day, check out Jack & Jill’s travel blog).
+I’ve been to Meteora in the beginning of June for the first time.
+It was a rainy day, which was rather daunting for the photos.
 The big advantage, however, was there were almost no other tourists.
 Actually, we met some other people, but that was in a restaurant nearby the monasteries area.
 Too bad I can’t remember the name.
 I would have sent you there to have a fabulous rabbit stew.
 Unfortunately, I didn’t realize at that time that I needed to book one night in Kalabaka or in Kastraki, so there was no sunrise for us.
 The second time I knew we had to sleep there for one night.
 We booked this hotel in kalabaka.
 However, there are enough nice accommodation options in Kastraki, as well.